-Panel A of Table 2 reveals that the high uncertainty treatment generates a significant increase in exchange rate uncertainty as measured by the standard deviation of respondents' subjective distribution by 0.006 CHF per euro (p < 0.01), compared to an average standard deviation of 0.052 CHF per euro in the low uncertainty arm .
+Table 4 Panel A reveals that the high uncertainty treatment generates a significant increase in exchange rate uncertainty as measured by the standard deviation of firm managers' subjective distribution by 0.006 CHF per euro (s.e. = 0.002), compared to an average standard deviation of 0.052 CHF in the low uncertainty arm.
 At the same time, there is no effect on the expected level as measured by the mean of the distribution.
-This suggests that our experimental manipulation works as intended: it generates a significant shift in perceptions of the second moment, while holding constant the first moment of respondents' beliefs.
-This in turn allows us to test the key prediction of models of endogenous information acquisition that agents acquire more information about variables with a higher perceived uncertainty.
+The difference in the perceived standard deviation across the two arms is about one tenth of the standard deviation of actual historical changes in the exchange rate over 12-month periods of 0.069 CHF per euro (Table 2).
+For households, Table 5 Panel A highlights that the treatment generates a significant increase in the perceived standard deviation by 0.005 CHF (s.e. = 0.002), compared to an average perceived standard deviation of 0.055 CHF per euro in the low uncertainty arm.
+Thus, the first-stage effect on perceived uncertainty is similar in size as among firms.
+Moreover, as in the firm sample, there is no effect on the mean of respondents' subjective distributions over future exchange rate realizations.
+These patterns suggest that our experimental manipulation works as intended: it generates a significant shift in perceptions of the second moment, while holding constant the first moment of respondents' beliefs.